ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ftplugin.md

 {{< date-last-mod >}}

 This is part three in a [seven-part series]({{< relref "/tutorials/vim-latex/intro" >}}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
-This is a short article covers a few concepts related to Vim plugins and file-type plugins; the goal is to help you better understand how the VimTeX plugin works and to show you how to write LaTeX-specific Vim configuration.
+This article covers a few concepts related to Vim plugins and file-type plugins.

 {{< toc level="2" title="Contents of this article" >}}

 ## The goal of this article...

-...is to briefly explain a few Vim concepts that will help you better understand the VimTeX plugin (covered in the [next article]({{< relref "/tutorials/vim-latex/vimtex" >}})).
+...is to briefly explain a few Vim concepts that will help you better understand the VimTeX plugin (covered in the [next article]({{< relref "/tutorials/vim-latex/vimtex" >}})) and how to write filetype-specific Vim configuration.

 This article covers: